curl/curl/docs/libcurl/curl_formfree.md

 # DESCRIPTION

 This function is deprecated.
 Do not use.
-See curl_mime_init(3) instead!
+See curl_mime_init(3) instead.

 curl_formfree() is used to clean up data previously built/appended with curl_formadd(3).
 This must be called when the data has been used, which